Conflicting Orders: CJN to quiz 6 CJs Monday, demands court records

 By Ikechukwu Nnochiri

-A top source in the office of the CJN disclosed to Vanguard that the meeting will hold in-camera at the conference room of the National Judicial Council, NJC, situated inside the Supreme Court complex.
+A top source in office of the CJN disclosed to Vanguard that the meeting will hold in camera at the conference room of the National Judicial Council, NJC, situated inside the Supreme Court complex.

-The CJs the CJN ordered to appear before him on Monday are those of Rivers, Kebbi, Cross River, Anambra, Jigawa, and the Imo States.
+The CJs the CJN ordered to appear before him on Monday are those of Rivers, Kebbi, Cross River, Anambra, Jigawa and Imo States.

 Justice Muhammad who doubles as Chairman of the NJC, had in a memo dated August 30, summoned the CJs to Abuja for the ad-hoc meeting.